FROM STEM TO STEAM

 Putting aside for one moment that music is one of the oldest taught subjects, the Arts have an incredibly important role to play in a student’s education and shouldn’t be overlooked as ‘additional’ or ‘extra-curricular’.
 A painter or a pianist who has finely trained motor skills could make a stable-handed electronic engineer; a director or an actor could have the oracy skills to make a fine barrister; a creative writer could make the imaginative problem-solver for any company.
 For each of these examples, one requires knowledge provided from our STEM subjects and the skills which are promoted in the Arts subjects in greater quantities than anywhere else.

-In order to be successful, musicians must have discipline in practise, resilience in performance (particularly if it doesn’t go as planned!) and are encouraged to reflect on their own work regularly.
+In order to be successful, musicians must have discipline in practice, resilience in performance (particularly if it doesn’t go as planned!) and are encouraged to reflect on their own work regularly.
 Successful conductors are possibly the most analytical of musicians as they must spend hours analysing a score to understand the composer’s intentions, realise the harmonic and rhythmic elements, be able to communicate this to a room of 100+ musicians with confidence and authority and be able to count to (at least) 4!
 Not for the faint of heart…

 An education without music, dance, drama, physical education and design is an education which strips young people of the chance to become more developed individuals and in an age which is all about individuality, we cannot afford to let this happen.